OSGConnect/connectbook/start/software/containers-docker.md

 Open Science Pool, and we assume that those containers are built using Docker.
 This guide describes how to create your own Docker container "image" (the blueprint for the container).
-Once you have created your custom image, you will need to register the image as described in [this page][osg-containers]
+Once you have created your custom image, you will need to register the image as described further down in this guide.

+For an overview and how to execute images on OSG, please see [Use Containers on the OSG][osg-containers]

 ## Install Docker and Get a Docker Hub Account